 HCAM450

-This is the only model of trail camera we currently sell.
+This is the only trail camera we currently sell.

 How do I set it up?